 As regards Class III devices, it depends on the validity of the free sale certificate.

-Labeling and documentation language:
+Labelling and documentation language

 Documentation and labelling must be submitted in English and Thai.

 Thailand FDA intends to reclassify Medical Devices based on the associated risk level to comply with the ASEAN Medical Device Directive.